Diene: Classification

 Some dienes: A: 1,2-Propadiene, also known as allene, is the simplest cumulated diene.
 B: Isoprene, also known as 2-methyl-1,3-butadiene, the precursor to natural rubber.
 C: 1,3-Butadiene, a precursor to synthetic polymers.
 D: 1,5-Cyclooctadiene, an unconjugated diene (notice that each double bond is two carbons away from the other).
 E: Norbornadiene, a strained bicyclic and unconjugated diene.
 F: Dicyclopentadiene.

-According to the Gold Book definition, a "diene" could include one or more heteroatoms which replace unsaturated carbon atoms, giving structures that could more specifically be called heterodienes.